Form–meaning mismatch: Gender

-Cross linguistic example
+Cross-linguistic example

 German and English compounds are quite different syntactically, but not semantically.

 Effects

 Language change

-Form-meaning mismatches can lead to language change.
+Form–meaning mismatches can lead to language change.
 An example of this is the split of the nominal gerund construction in English and a new “non-nominal” reference type becoming the most dominant function of the verbal gerund construction.

 Language learning

-The syntax-semantics interface is one of the most vulnerable aspects in L2 acquisition.
-Therefore, L2 speakers are found to either often have incomplete grammar, or have highly variable syntactic-semantic awareness and performance.
+The syntax–semantics interface is one of the most vulnerable aspects in L2 acquisition.
+Therefore, L2 speakers are found to either often have incomplete grammar, or have highly variable syntactic–semantic awareness and performance.

 Causes

 In morphology, a morpheme can get trapped and eliminated.
 Consider this example: the Old Norwegian for "horse's" was hert-s, and the way to mark that as definite and genitive ("the" + GEN) was -in-s.
-When those went together, the genitive of hert-s was lost, and the result is hest-en-s ("the horse" + GEN) in modern Norwegian.^{[p.
-90]} The result is a form-meaning mismatch.
+When those went together, the genitive of hert-s was lost, and the result is hest-en-s ("the horse" + GEN) in modern Norwegian.
+The result is a form–meaning mismatch.